Pl-Mrcy/privacysandbox-reporting-analyses/k-threshold-impact-on-reporting.md

 ## Conclusion

 While impacting particularly severely the smaller actors on both sides, we see that even the major stakeholder would receive very partial reporting, even for low k values.
-This hole-filled reporting would definitely not meet the requirements of ad quality and brand safety use-cases, nor the security or fraud investigation use cases, like many others.
+This hole-filled reporting would definitely not meet the requirements of ad quality and brand safety use cases, nor the security or fraud investigation use cases, like many others.

 Ultimately, while aiming at preserving users privacy, we believe reporting needs to also take into account these other important aspects for an optimal user web experience.
 There are fortunately other reporting schemes available that could help us combine an acceptable level of reporting and user privacy!
 We think we should invest in these rather than pushing this one further.

 <hr>

-**The pseudo-script used to run this analysis his available [here](https://github.com/Pl-Mrcy/privacysandbox-reporting-analyses/blob/master/k-threshold-impact-on-reporting.ipynb)**
+**The pseudo-script used to run this analysis is available [here](https://github.com/Pl-Mrcy/privacysandbox-reporting-analyses/blob/master/k-threshold-impact-on-reporting.ipynb)**